civicrm/civicrm-dev-docs/docs/testing/karma.md

+!!! tip "Setup"

+    The test suites require a small amount of [setup](/testing/index.md#setup).
+If your system was created via [buildkit](/tools/buildkit.md) and
+    [civibuild](/tools/civibuild.md), then it was handled automatically.

 Javascript tests ensure that CiviCRM's JS logic is working as expected – for example, ensuring that a custom JS widget adapts correctly to different inputs.